 Especially with an audience.
 This is embarrassing and causes the child to question themselves.
 Not a good idea.

 Do Ask Hair Care Questions

 It’s perfectly acceptable to ask what products someone uses to get such bouncy curls or to fight the frizz.
-It’s perfectly acceptable to get the inside scoop on hair products and even hair care routines.

 What do you think?
 Have you ever asked a well-meaning question, but ending up offending someone?